AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ### Delete an applicant: `delete`

-You can delete a specific person from HireHive if their contact is no longer required.
+You can delete a specific applicant from HireHive if their contact is no longer required.

 Format: